Travis Research Institute

 Faculty and Principal investigator

-Abbey is a sixth-year Ph.D. student in Fuller’s Clinical Psychology program.
+Abbey is a seventh-year Ph.D. student in Fuller’s Clinical Psychology program.
 She holds a Master of Arts in Psychology from Fuller Graduate School of Psychology.
 In her clinical work, she is passionate about helping children overcome obstacles to become thriving young people.
 She has also worked with young and emerging adults as a Resident Director at Mount Vernon Nazarene University and as a Student Chaplain at Fuller Theological Seminary.
 Her research interests include spirituality, identity, and purpose among emerging adults.
 Her recent and current work involves validating the use of the Measure of Diverse Adolescent Spirituality in emerging adult populations.

-Casey Taylor is a fifth year doctoral candidate at Fuller’s School of Psychology.
+Casey Taylor is a sixth year doctoral candidate at Fuller’s School of Psychology.
 Her interest in adolescent development and thriving began during her undergraduate studies.
 As a member of the Thrive Lab, she has had the opportunity to further study adolescent thriving and the importance of caring adult relationships as developmental assets.
 Inspired by the catalytic potential of caring adult relationships in the lives of youth, Casey has continued to pursue her interest by pursuing her dissertation focusing on caring adult relationships in thriving youth, who have faced great adversity and live in diverse contexts.
 Her current research aligns with her clinical passion, and she aims to work with youth and families affected by trauma.